-After Antonio de Torres and Hermann Hauser, Robert Bouchet (1898-1986) is the best-known and most sought-after guitar builder in classical guitar history.
+After Antonio de Torres, Robert Bouchet (1898-1986) is the best-known and most sought-after guitar builder in classical guitar history.
 Although Robert Bouchet was known as a professor of painting in Paris, in the second part of his highly artistic life he devoted himself to the art of guitar building.
 In the second half of the 20th century, he built outstanding fine guitars in Paris and thereby launched a fundamentally revolutionary approach to guitar building, which would be today’s “French school of guitar building”.
 Robert Bouchet built only 154 instruments and left an invaluable legacy to the world of classical guitar making.

 This instrument bearing the number 87 was built in the same year as the Bouchet played and owned by Karl Scheit, and is a real gem.
 Just by looking at it, the artistic aspect of Bouchet’s guitar can be seen.
 Starting with the elegant head as well as the well-shaped neck, the wonderful rosette with its fascinating colours and the plantilla, which is one of the most beautiful ever created.
 All this combined creates this great work of art.